• WiFi *

 Where to Stay in Duck

-View our selection of great vacation rentals in Duck.
+Click here to view our selection of vacation rentals in Duck, NC

-No other town on the Outer Banks has done as good a job of creating a unique environment with a special feeling as the Town of Duck.
-For those visiting our area, it certainly is worthwhile to add Duck to your list of places worth exploring.
+No other town on the Outer Banks has done as good a job of creating a unique environment with a special feeling as the Town of Duck, NC.
+For those visiting the Outer Banks, it certainly is worthwhile to add Duck to your list of places worth exploring.
 Here are some of our favorite things to do in Duck that we think you will enjoy during your vacation!

 Duck Town Park: The Duck Town Park consists of 11 acres of soundside property and is host to many amenities that are available for anyone to enjoy.
 Including but not limited to an amphitheater, playground, events throughout the summer, and the Annual Jazz Festival, the Town Park welcomes all to partake in the fun that is to be had.